 Course 2: Postures of restriction

-- Identification of common postural patterns within fascial lines
+- Identification of common postural patterns within this framework

 - Secondary compensatory patterns-why we don’t treat

-- How Bowen and other manual therapeutic interventions affect three dimensional balance
+- How manual therapeutic interventions affect three dimensional balance

 Course 3: Commonly seen pathologies